api-platform/schema-generator/README.md

 This Schema.org based model generator is part of [the API Platform framework](https://api-platform.com) that instantly generates a PHP data model from the [Schema.org](https://schema.org) vocabulary.
 Browse Schema.org, choose the types and properties you need, run our code generator and you're done!
-You get a fully featured PHP data model including:
+You get a fully-featured PHP data model including:
 * A set of PHP entities with properties, constants (enum values), getters, setters, adders and removers.
 The class hierarchy provided by Schema.org will be translated to a PHP class hierarchy with parents as `abstract` classes.
 The generated code complies with [PSR](http://www.php-fig.org/) coding standards.